TrojanPunk/Safe-Drive-Analyzer/README.md

 # Safe-Drive-Analyzer
-an application that would alert drivers if they are drowsy or sleepy while driving.
+An application that would alert drivers if they are drowsy or sleepy while driving.

 # Requirements
+1. openCV